OfficeDev/Office-IT-Pro-Deployment-Scripts/CopyOfficePolicies/README.md

 		○ The .pol files are located at %systemroot%\sysvol\sysvol\*domain*\Policies\*GUID*\*User or Machine*\.

 		○ Open Group Policy Management Editor.
-The Administrative Templates will have a 2013 copy and a 2016 copy.
-For example:
+The Administrative Templates will have a SourceVersion copy and a 			TargetVersion copy.